Protest groups continue to exclude Indigenous rightsholders from a narrative that was already weak on facts.

 More than half of the old growth in Tree Farm License 46 (TFL 46), of which Fairy Creek is a part, is protected, part of a vast network of significant old growth areas protected for values such as wildlife, water, and biodiversity.
 The Fairy Creek watershed itself is protected – most of it since long before protestors showed up.
 Huge areas of the TFL were removed and made into parks in the 1990s, the best-known of which are Carmanah and Walbran (now a provincial park just west of the current TFL boundaries).

 It remains to be seen where the Vancouver Island sentencings go from here.
 Will jail sentences mean that protest backers grow fearful that their favoured tactics are becoming less effective, and make them ready to explore more alarmist claims and radical actions?

 Whatever the case, the environmental movement must ask itself tough questions.
-Do they tacitly approve of the use of eco-colonialist methods if they are seen as advancing a larger agenda, as Chief Dennis exposed?
+Do they tacitly approve of gaslighting local First Nations if it is seen as advancing a larger agenda, as Chief Dennis exposed?
 Now would be a good time for groups like the Sierra Club and Wilderness Committee to review how their advocacy is done so that it truly respects and meaningfully engages with affected First Nations.